12 Motorcycle Accident Statistics in Australia (2023 Update)

 (TAC, Bitre)

 Of all the drivers and passengers that have lost their lives to motorcycle accidents in Victoria over the last 5 years, 96% were men.
-The same is true for the injuries (only 7% of the injured individuals were women).
-Speaking of the gender differences in Victoria, 87% of motorcycle license holders there are also male.
-The gap isn’t nearly as big if we take a look at total road crash deaths, though.
+The same is true for injuries; only 7% of injured individuals were women.
+Speaking of the gender differences in Victoria, 87% of motorcycle license holders are also male.
+The gap isn’t nearly as big if we look at total road crash deaths.

 11. Brisbane is the motorcycle fatality capital of Australia (18 fatalities in 2011–2020).